Debunking Dividend Investing (Arguments Against Dividend Investing)

-Dividend stocks have outperformed non-paying stocks, but many non-payers could pay a dividend but chose not to.
-This article argues there are many reasons for not paying a dividend but rather use a flexible approach to allocate capital.
-Berkshire Hathaway would not manage a 19% compounded return if they paid an annual dividend.
-This article provides arguments for why you should not limit yourself to only invest in dividend stocks.
+There are many arguments against dividend investing despite the fact that dividend stocks have outperformed non-paying stocks.
+Many non-dividend companies could pay a dividend but chose not to.
+There are many reasons for not paying a dividend but rather using a flexible approach to allocate capital.
+Berkshire Hathaway would not manage a 19% compounded return if they paid an annual dividend!

 Unfortunately, a dividend is no substitute for a bond, neither is it a proxy for a bond.
 Many investors thus fool themselves by only investing in dividend stocks believing dividends can replace the coupon from a bond.
 But equity is inherently riskier than a bond!